CutlassS1968/GVSU-CIS350-GUI-DANCER/docs/tasks.md

   * Establish group members and introductions

 Project Proposal:
-  * Develop a rudementary idea of the end product
+  * Develop a rudimentary idea of the end product

 Research:
   * Investigate methodologies to developing the end product